-- 1. actor-bound or $individual\ variables$, also called $actor\ attributes$, which can be symbolized as v_i for each actor i; these can be constant over time or changing; the changing individual variables can be dependent variables (changing dynamically in mutual dependence with the changing network) or independent variables (exogenously changing variables; then they are also called individual covariates). - 2. dyadic covariates, which can be symbolized as w{ij} for each ordered pair of actors (i, j); they are allowed only to have integer values ranging from 0 to 255.
-If one has real-valued dyadic covariates, then one option is to multiply them e.g. by 10 or 100 so that they still have a range between 0 and 255, and used the rounded values.
-These likewise can be constant over time or changing.
+- 1. actor-bound or individual variables, also called actor attributes, which can be symbolized as v_i for each actor i; these can be constant over time or changing; the changing individual variables can be dependent variables (changing dynamically in mutual dependence with the changing network) or independent variables (exogenously changing variables; then they are also called individual covariates). - 2. dyadic covariates, which can be symbolized as w{ij} for each ordered pair of actors (i, j); they are allowed only to have integer values.